zulip/zulip-desktop/CONTRIBUTING.md

 * The whole Zulip documentation, such as setting up a development environment, setting up with the Zulip webapp project, and testing, can be read [here](https://zulip.readthedocs.io).

-* If you have any questions regarding zulip-electron, open an [issue](https://github.com/zulip/zulip-electron/issues/new/) or ask it on [chat.zulip.org](https://chat.zulip.org/#narrow/stream/16-desktop).
+* If you have any questions regarding zulip-desktop, open an [issue](https://github.com/zulip/zulip-desktop/issues/new/) or ask it on [chat.zulip.org](https://chat.zulip.org/#narrow/stream/16-desktop).

 ## Issue
-Ensure the bug was not already reported by searching on GitHub under [issues](https://github.com/zulip/zulip-electron/issues).
-If you're unable to find an open issue addressing the bug, open a [new issue](https://github.com/zulip/zulip-electron/issues/new).
+Ensure the bug was not already reported by searching on GitHub under [issues](https://github.com/zulip/zulip-desktop/issues).
+If you're unable to find an open issue addressing the bug, open a [new issue](https://github.com/zulip/zulip-desktop/issues/new).

 The [zulipbot](https://github.com/zulip/zulipbot) helps to claim an issue by commenting the following in the comment section: "**@zulipbot** claim". **@zulipbot** will assign you to the issue and label the issue as **in progress**.
 For more details, check out [**@zulipbot**](https://github.com/zulip/zulipbot).